CiscoTestAutomation/getting-started/README.md

 # pyATS Getting Started Guide

-This is the pyATS getting started guide source code
+This is the pyATS getting started guide source code.
+The content of this repository is published on Cisco DevNet @ https://developer.cisco.com/docs/pyats-getting-started/

 ## Requirements